KykuitA Distinctive Destination

 Completed in 1913 for American businessman and philanthropist John D. Rockefeller, Kykuit has been home to four generations of the Rockefeller family.
 Architect Williams Welles Bosworth is responsible for the creation of the Beaux Arts house and elaborate gardens in the Italian style.
+Designed between 1906 and 1913, this Beaux-Arts house with Italianate gardens is considered Bosworth’s best work in the United States.
 Visitors will see interiors designed by Ogden Codman, collections of Chinese and European ceramics, fine furnishings, and galleries of 20th century art.

 Kykuit highlights the lives of Rockefeller family and their contributions to philanthropy, conservation, business, government, and the arts.
 After John D. Rockefeller, Kykuit was home to his son, philanthropist John D. Rockefeller Jr., and grandson, Nelson A. Rockefeller, four-time governor of New York and vice president under President Gerald Ford.